- Skin Conditions

 Moles are overgrowths of the skin's pigment cells (melanocytes).
 Almost all of us have them and are not normally present at birth, but appear in childhood and early teenage years.
 They are generally medium to dark brown in color though they range from skin colored to black.
 The majority of moles are flat, relatively even in color and regular in shape.
 Some moles are raised and these are usually soft to touch and lighter in color.
 Occasionally moles may develop a white halo around them (halo naevus) and then disappear; this is a natural process and generally harmless.

 Dysplastic moles are moles that have evolved some way toward melanoma.
 Since only very few dysplastic moles actually turn into melanoma they do not need to be removed routinely.
 If you have multiple dysplastic moles, however, you may need to have regular checks.
-Your dermatologist may photograph your skin so that changes in your moles can be detected at follow-up visits.
+We may photograph your skin so that changes in your moles can be detected at follow-up visits.
 Since many melanomas arise as new spots (on previously normal looking skin) it is necessary to observe all of the skin, not only the dysplastic moles

 Dysplastic moles are likely to be large, smudgy around the edges, uneven in color,